Reduced symplectic homology and string topology: Strongly -essential Weinstein domains

-\begin{proposition} Let $W$ be a Weinstein domain with strongly $R$-essential skeleton.
+\begin{proposition} Let $W$ be a strongly $R$-essential Weinstein domain.
 The choice of an $R$-essential Morse function $K$, of a Morse-Smale gradient-like vector field, and of continuation data $\cD$ from $-K$ to $K$, determines a coproduct \footnote{The coproduct depends a priori on all these choices, though we use only the shorthand notation $\boldsymbol{\lambda}=\boldsymbol{\lambda}_\cD$.}

 \end{proposition}

 \begin{proof} The map $\boldlambda_\cD:\ol{SH}_*(W)\to SH_*(W;\im c)^{\otimes 2}$ from Proposition~\ref{prop:lambda_olSH_SHimc} lifts to

 by the strong $R$-essentiality assumption. \end{proof}